Serious Lawyers for Serious Injuries

 Realistically, recovery is a little different for every injury victim.
 What you must consider is maximum medical improvement (MMI).
 The point at which you recover to the fullest point possible—not necessarily where you were before—constitutes MMI.

-Our team of Albuquerque medical malpractice lawyers at Buckingham Barrera Vega Law Firm know how important it is to not let the insurance company lowball settlement offers for your claim before it is clear what your MMI will be.
+Our team of Albuquerque medical malpractice lawyers at Buckingham & Vega Law Firm know how important it is to not let the insurance company lowball settlement offers for your claim before it is clear what your MMI will be.

 How Is Maximum Medical Improvement Determined?